notanthony/ShopifyBackendChallangeF22/README.md

 Author: Anthony Zhao

-# ON Replit
+# Replit Instructions
-Please fork this replit https://replit.com/@notanthony1/ShopifyBackendChallengeF22?v=1 to use it.
+To use this replit repo on replit you have to fork this https://replit.com/@notanthony1/ShopifyBackendFall2022

 ### PLEASE NOTE:
 My replit is public and I used an sqlite database.
 Meaning anyone can add entries into the DB.